LWM2M

 1.0,1.1 Writes binary data represented as a hex string to a resource on the device.
 The representation must be an even number of characters.
 For example: writeb /3442/0/150 010A0B020F.

-Writes binary data to a resource on the device from a file uploaded to the Cumulocity IoT platform.
-The 'binary-file-id' is the object ID that has already been uploaded to the Cumulocity IoT platform.
+Writes binary data to a resource on the device from a file uploaded to the Cumulocity platform.
+The 'binary-file-id' is the object ID that has already been uploaded to the Cumulocity platform.
 Adding the prefix 'binary:' lets the agent read the file's data and write it to the device.
 For example: writeb /3442/0/150 binary:12345.

 delete /<objectID>/<instanceID>[/<resourceID>] 1.0, 1.1 Deletes a given object/instance/resource.